Too many content creators focus on building a strong social media presence instead of prioritizing their list building efforts.

 Until next time,

-(PS: If you want to see multiple real life examples of how this email sequence can come together, take a peek at our blog post on How to Write the Perfect Follow-Up Email Sequence.
-They will focus on quiz-specific examples but you can use the same ideas for any lead magnet type.)
+(PS: If you want to see multiple real-life examples of how this email sequence can come together, take a peek at our blog post on How to Write the Perfect Follow-Up Email Sequence.
+It uses quiz-specific examples, but you can use the same ideas for any lead magnet type.)

 That email sequence basically wrote itself!

 Fill in the blanks to customize your email sequence to your audience, and it will be ready for your lead magnet marketing campaign.

 Next steps for list building like a pro

 You now have all of our email marketing templates and best tips for creating a winning list building strategy—now we have a challenge for you!